Quick Start

 Note:

-Estimated Time: 10-15 minutes to have your development environment fully operational.
+Estimated Time: 15-20 minutes to have your development environment fully operational with all three apps running.

 What You'll Build